-Based upon Table 7, the most important and the least important risks in each category are determined using the SWARA method.
+Based on Table 7, the most important and the least important risks in each category are determined using the SWARA method.
 As a result, the B (best) and W (worst) of each category are calculated.
 To measure the importance of each risk using BWM, data was also collected from a panel of experts.
 The experts were asked to participate and fill out the relevant questionnaires based on the risk identified in Table 2.
 The expert panel for this study was composed of individuals who have considerable knowledge of cybersecurity management.
 Table 8 explains the knowledge base and qualifications of the experts.

 -----------------------------------------